cairo-book/cairo-book/src/ch11-09-printing.md

 Cairo provides two macros to print standard data types:

-- `println!` which prints on a new line.
+- `println!` which prints on a new line
-- `print!` with inline printing.
+- `print!` with inline printing

 Both take a `ByteArray` string as first parameter (see [Data Types][byte array]), which can be a simple string to print a message or a string with placeholders to format the way values are printed.